theemo-tokens/theemo/website/docs/design/figma/best-practices.md

 title: Best Practices
 ---

-The theemo plugin was developed with some workflows in mind, it is best to use them like that.
+Theemo is built for _theeming_ in mind (hence the name) was developed with some workflows in mind, it is best to use them like that.

-Theemo is built with _theeming_ in mind (hence the name).

 ## As a Free User